WeRockTech/DiscussionTopics/CustomTopics/WomenToWatch2016/EleanorHarding.md

 # Eleanor Harding

-"Product-developing, pixel-perfecting, experience-building, interaction-designing, hackathon-winning Supergeek.
-Works in space, mostly."
 From Twitter bio
+> Product-developing, pixel-perfecting, experience-building, interaction-designing, hackathon-winning Supergeek.
+Works in space, mostly

+From CodeFirstGirls Ones to Watch 2016
+> Eleanor Harding is a Swiss-army-knife Product Developer with a track record of winning hackathons including TechCrunch Disrupt and the SA Microsoft Imagine Cup.
+She’s the founder of Rigby/Rose, a consultancy which turns big ideas into elegant products - currently working with the Open Space Agency on NASA’s Asteroid Grand Challenge

 * [Twitter](https://twitter.com/tweetanor)
 * [GitHub](https://github.com/eleanorharding)